-- .1 The appliance must stand on a non-combustible constructional hearth which is at least 125mm thick with the minimum dimensions as shown in diagram.
-As this appliance can be installed in an elevated setting it is recommended to increase the 225mm hearth depth to safely contain any falling logs or embers.
+- 4.1 The appliance must stand on a non-combustible constructional hearth which is at least 125mm thick with the minimum dimensions as shown in diagram.
+As this appliance can be installed in an elevated setting it is recommended to increase the 225mm hearth depth to safely contain any follows or ombore.
+The higher the appliance - recommended to increase the 225mm hearth depth to safely contain any falling logs or embers.
 The higher the appliance is installed the deeper the hearth should be to protect the floor. - 4.2 The building must have a suitable load-bearing capacity for the hearth and appliance.
-Consult a structural engineer for advice before proceeding. - 4.3 When fitting into an existing hearth check that the appliance complies with current construction regulations and is at least the minimum sizes shown. - 4.4 If there is no existing fireplace or chimney it is possible to construct a suitable non-combustible housing and hearth setting.
+Consult a structural engineer for advice before proceeding. - 4.3 When fitting into an existing hearth check that the appliance complies with current construction regulations and is at least the minimum sizes shown - 4.4 If there is no existing fireplace or chimney it is possible to construct a suitable non-combustible housing and hearth setting.
 The flue must be installed in accordance with all local and national regulations and current rules in force. - 4.5 Check if adding a new chimney to your property requires planning permission. - 4.6 Some houses are built using a timber frame construction with high levels of thermal insulation.
 Isolate the appliance from combustible materials, and provide sufficient ventilation to maintain the heating efficiency.